-- Management fees are charged for the management activities of Share Classes U and G. For details on the percentage, please refer to the information per share class in this annual report. - In executing the investment policy, the Sub-fund may engage buy and sell transactions in other GSAM BV funds, as further detailed in the balance sheet notes.
-The total of these transactions for the reporting period amounts to 0.1% of the total transaction volume for the reporting period. - The manager has outsourced (part of) its management activities for the Sub-fund to Goldman Sachs Asset Management International, based in the United Kingdom, as further explained in '3.4.5 Outsourcing of activities'.
-This entity is part of The Goldman Sachs Group, Inc.
+- Management fees are charged for the management activities of Share Classes N, I, U and T. For Share Classes U and T, this management fee is included in the all-in fee.
+For details on the percentage, please refer to the information per share class in this annual report. - In executing the investment policy, the Sub-fund may engage buy and sell transactions in other GSAM BV funds, as further detailed in the balance sheet notes.
+The total of these transactions for the reporting period amounts to 83.1% of the total transaction volume for the reporting period. - The manager has outsourced all or part of its management activities to an affiliated external asset manager, Goldman Sachs Asset Management International (GSAMI) which is established in the United Kingdom, as explained in 3.4.5 Outsourcing of management activities.

-3.7.4 Trailer fee, soft dollar arrangements and commission sharing agreements
+3.8.4 Trailer fee, soft dollar arrangements and commission sharing agreements